hytechclub/web-103/Arrays/Challenges.md

 # Challenges
 Try to complete these challenges that deal with a playlist website.

-Start by forking [this Repl project](https://replit.com/@HylandOutreach/the-best-songs#style.css).
+Start by remixing [this project](https://glitch.com/edit/#!/the-best-songs).
 Then, try to update the site in a variety of ways!
 Feel free to hop around whichever challenges interest you the most.

 ## Challenge 1 - Updating the Picture
 The jumbotron header has a background image, but it might not be something you like.
-Find another picture online, add it to your Repl project, and update the `background-image` property in the **style.css** file!
+Find another picture online, and update the `background-image` property in the **style.css** file!

 ## Challenge 2 - Updating the Colors
 The colors are designed to match the background image of the jumbotron.
 Update any of the colors in the **style.css** file to match your own personal taste!